Carlos Alberto Pellegrini

-Carlos Alberto Pellegrini, M.D., F.A.C.S., is the former president of the American Surgical Association and the current Henry N. Harkins Professor and Chair of Surgery at the University of Washington.
-He is the current president of the Society of Surgical Chairs, a regent of the American College of Surgeons, and a director of the American Board of Surgery.
+Carlos Alberto Pellegrini is the former president of the American Surgical Association and the current Henry N. Harkins Professor and Chair of Surgery at the University of Washington.
+He is a former president of the Society of Surgical Chairs, a regent of the American College of Surgeons, and a director of the American Board of Surgery.

 Biography

 Pellegrini was born to two physicians, and spent his childhood years in rural Amenábar, in Santa Fe Province, Argentina.
 He attended medical school at the University of Rosario Medical School, graduating in 1971 and remaining there for surgical training until 1975.
 He emigrated to the U.S. in 1975, in part due to dissatisfaction with the prevailing political climate in Argentina.
-He completed his surgical residency at the University of Chicago and began working at the University of California, San Francisco in 1979, moving to the University of Washington in 1993 to assume the chairmanship of its Department of Surgery.
+He completed his surgical residency at the University of Chicago and began working at the University of California, San Francisco in 1979, moving to the University of Washington in 1993 to assume the chairmanship of its Department of Surgery until his retirement in 2018.

 Clinical focus

-Pellegrini's clinical focus has been on minimally invasive surgery of the foregut.
-He leads the Swallowing Center and the Center for Videoendoscopic Surgery at the University of Washington.
+Pellegrini's clinical focus was on minimally invasive surgery of the foregut.
+He led the Swallowing Center and the Center for Videoendoscopic Surgery at the University of Washington.